fsec404/fsec404.github.io/_posts/2019-10-20-A-look-at-NTP-traffic-amplification.md

     send(packet)
 ```

-The code takes in a list of vulnerable servers, and continuously sends each of them spoofed NTP requests.
+The code takes a list of vulnerable NTP servers, and continuously sends each one of them spoofed NTP requests.
 Now all the responses are received by the target instead of our machine.

 That's it for this post.
 The entire script is available on my github [page][page].

 # Disclaimer
-The attacks mentioned on any posts on my website are to be tested at your own risk.
+The attacks mentioned on any of the posts on my website are to be tested at your own risk.
 Please do not use them without the permission of the target host.
 I will not be responsible for any damage caused by running them.

 [dos]: https://fsec404.github.io/blog/Introduction-to-a-few-network-attacks/
 [page]: https://github.com/venkat-abhi/network-attacks/